 At Thirsk C. P. School, we aim to provide a positive learning environment which minimises opportunities for bullying to take place.
+We use a variety of methods for helping children to prevent bullying:

 Strategies and initiatives used by the school include: